 Each person who is licensed by the Secretary of State pursuant to O.C.G.A. title 43 shall provide evidence of their current and valid state licensure.

 If you’re starting a new business, the business location must be zoned and deemed appropriate for operation—it must meet each City Code requirement.
+You can schedule a meeting with City Planning Staff to confirm your intended business is permitted to operate.
 You can review the City Code at .

 Upon issuance, the Occupational Tax Certificate must be posted in a visible location in the business establishment.